fysoul17/QuasarUnityTools/README.md

 _Unity&reg; is a trademark of Unity Technologies._

 ## Overview
-* PlayFab authentication with verious platform with just one line of code. (__IMPORTANT__: API/Plugins provided by each organization are required)
+* PlayFab authentication with various platform with just one line of code. (__IMPORTANT__: API/Plugins provided by each organization are required)
   - [PlayFab](https://api.playfab.com/sdks/unity) - Tested with Version of 2.26.170814
   - [Facebook](https://developers.facebook.com/docs/unity/) - Tested with Version of 7.9.4
   - [Google Play Service](https://github.com/playgameservices/play-games-plugin-for-unity) - Tested with Version of 0.9.40